TaylorPrewitt/Projects/GreenComputerVision/README.md

 <br>

 # Methods and Hardware
 * All models are PyTorch implementations and pretrained on ImageNet.
-* Models are fine tuned on the MedMNIST pediatric pneumonia dataset.
+* Models are fine tuned to the MedMNIST pediatric pneumonia dataset for image classification.
-* Recorded accuracy and AUC as model evaluation metrics.
+* Accuracy and AUC used as model evaluation metrics.
 * GPU - 1 x NVIDIA Tesla T4 (Standard_NC8as_T4_v3 (8 cores, 56 GB RAM, 352 GB disk))
-* GPU performance logging completed using Azure Monitor
+* GPU performance logging completed using [Azure Monitor](https://azure.microsoft.com/en-us/services/monitor/#overview)